List of Fast & Furious characters: Eteon's Director

 Eteon's Director is the shadow leader of Eteon.
 He was the one who recruited Brixton Lore for Eteon and when he sent Brixton to try to also recruit Deckard Shaw, Brixton was shot by Shaw and near death, only surviving by the cybernetic implants installed in his body by the Director's orders.
-After Shaw's refusal to join him, the Director used his influence on the British government and the media to frame Shaw of the murder of his military unit as revenge.
+After Shaw's refusal to join him, the Director used his influence on the British government and the media to frame Shaw for murder as revenge.
 Years later, the Director orders Brixton to recover the Snowflake virus that was created by professor Andreiko from MI6 agent Hattie Shaw, but he failed and have to use Eteon's influence of the media to lure Hattie out of hiding by framing her as a rogue agent.
 When Hobbs and Shaw begin their search for Hattie, the Director orders Brixton to try recruit the pair, even after what happened with Shaw years before.
-After Brixton loses the virus and fails to defeat Hobbs in Shaw in a final battle, the Director decides to terminate him for not living up to Eteon's expectations and talks to Hobbs, Shaw and Hattie by threatening them that he will convince them to join Eteon, especially Hobbs with whom he has a past connection.
+After Brixton loses the virus and fails to defeat Hobbs and Shaw in the final battle, the Director decides to terminate him for not living up to Eteon's expectations and talks to Hobbs, Shaw and Hattie by threatening them that he will convince them to join Eteon, especially Hobbs with whom he has a past connection.
 Eteon's Director is voiced by Ryan Reynolds.